 Many people won’t understand “Adam and Eve’s Dog.”
 Many people will read the poem straight faced, and at the end say: “I don’t get it.”
 The lack of understanding and the potential accessibility gap does not come from the language or structure of the poem, the poem is written in prose, but arrives from the satire in the poem!
 This poem is somewhat like Benjamin Franklin’s satirical writing, if you have never read Franklin or do not understand the jokester, then this poem may be out of reach.
 Garcia turns the biblical creation story of Adam and Eve into an elaborate joke by adding a dog, Kelev, to the creation story.
 The presence of Kelev allows Garcia to add humor and reduce the whole biblical creation story to nothing but a good laugh: “The misinterpretations of this iconography gave birth to the legend of the forbidden fruit and the fall from grace.
 Actually, it was not an apple, but Kelev’s ball and Eve was about to throw it.”
 This short burst of satire, mixed in with the other satire Garcia uses, creates a funny poem that follows a millennial trend of satirizing world events, different beliefs and ideas, and important figures.
 “Adam and Eve’s Dog” is more than the satire, though, it is a poem that explores the shedding of past ideas and the recognizing of new ones, a thought-process needed to change the world before humans destroy each other.
 As the poem suggests, “now there were trees, and beneath their feet, there was a path.”

 Unlike “Adam and Eve’s Dog,” “For a Man Who Wrote C— on a Motel Bathroom Mirror,” by David Wagoner, uses people’s emotional response of hearing a vulgar word to bring attention to the amount of hate in contemporary society.
-The “c-word” is never used in the poem except for the title; the whole poem is a play-by-play action of a man writing the word on a mirror after sleeping with a prostitute.
-The prostitute secretly saw him writing it, she was “wide-awake,” secretly sees him write it, but decides against cleaning it up and instead leaves it for others to see and to spread the word.
-Wagoner writes this poem with a very eerie and suggestive tone.
-He strips the word “c—” from the dictionary and throws in the reader’s face to show how only four letters can change what somebody is thinking about themselves and others.
-The reader can see how this word tears the woman’s world to dust and ash, and the reader is left with disgust for hate.
+The “c-word” is never used in the poem except for the title; the text describes a man writing the word on a mirror after sleeping with a prostitute, who, being “wide-awake,” secretly sees him write it, but decides against cleaning it up and instead leaves it for others to see.
+Wagoner writes this poem with a very eerie tone so that one can see how this word tears the woman’s world to dust and ash, leaving the reader with disgust for such random acts of hatred.
 This poem is very applicable to society right now in terms of how certain women are portrayed and looked at.
-“For a Man Who Wrote C— on a Motel Bathroom Mirror” is a fantastic poem because the poems displays how negative words negatively influence people to only pass on more hate, we thought it to be thought-provoking and worthy of drawing attention to.
+Because the poems displays how negative words negatively influence people to only pass on more hate, we thought it to be thought-provoking and worthy of drawing attention to.

 Another poem that looks deeply into words is “Seesaws” by Samuel Hazo.
 Using declarative sentences fused with a comma, Hazo exemplifies important life lessons through his stanzas and shows the importance of the littles things.
 Each line is very ironic by the way it uses opposite.
 This leaves every line up to the reader’s interpretation, which is something that stands out with modern poetry.
 A line such as “the colder the snow, the greener thes spring”, shows exactly Hazo’s purpose.
 By this line he is telling the reader to be patient, that the good things will come with time and the harder it is to overcome something, the greater the outcome will be.
 The entire poem is composed of ideas like these and what one needs to think about in daily life.
 Another one, “the longer the life, the briefer the years”, shows that if one is to enjoy life to the fullest, it goes by faster.
 It seems to connect with appreciation and living in the moment.

 All of these poems focus on ways to think about life and the prospect of the future.
 These poems stand out to us as ones that are great in all aspects and offer valuable lessons through hidden messages and words.
-“Adam and Eve’s Dog”, “For a Man Who Wrote C— on a Motel Bathroom Mirror”, and “Seesaws”, give the reader a chance to interpret the poem on their own while giving an insight of important lessons.
+All three give the reader a chance to interpret the poem on their own while providing insights and important lessons.